 Luc Morlet, the previous wine maker from Peter Michael, certainly knows how to make a good wine.
 A few of you that have posted other wines from their portfolio can vouch on the increasing difficulty to find their allocations.
 Definitely buy when you find! — 2 years ago

 Not sure if I’m connected to the correct wine.
 This was rated 90 on some review (posted at Pruetts) and highly recommended by Bill the Wine Guy. $32.
 Smooth, sweet without being sweet.
-Not oaky but a bit buttery. — 10 months ago
+Not oaky but a bit buttery. — a year ago

 Not any better than the bottle I had last year, not even a Wagyu New York strip helped it out.
 Strangely didn’t realize I had this last January until I posted it just now and looked up others rating’s🤷🏼♂️